IBMStreams/streamsx.cassandra/README.md

 # Cassandra Sink

+**IMPORTANT NOTE: tuple field names in Streams need to match the field names in your Cassandra table _EXACTLY_, including case**

 Due to a wealth of bug fixes and stability changes, it is **strongly** recommended that all users upgrade to version 1.3.0 from previous versions.

 ## Changes